Cultural norms, traditions and values. Cultural traditions, values, norms

 What will we do with the received material:

-If this material turned out to be useful for you, you can save it to your page on social networks:
+If this material was useful to you, you can save it to your page on social networks:

-value orientations.
+Value orientations.
 Culture is a set of values and value orientations, ways of their creation and consumption.
-Therefore, none of the researchers doubts the invaluable role of values in culture.
-In cultural studies, it is difficult to do without the concept of "value".
+Therefore, none of the researchers doubt the invaluable role of values in culture.
+In cultural studies it is difficult to do without the concept of “value”.
 Moreover, most often culture as a social phenomenon is defined precisely through value orientations.
-The authors of the sociological study “Youth of Germany and Russia” believe: “Value orientations are a relatively stable socially determined selective attitude of a person to a set of material and spiritual public goods, cultural phenomena which are considered as an object, goals and means that serve to meet the needs of the individual's life activity "(" Youth of Germany and Russia ".
-Sociological research.
+The authors of the sociological study “Youth of Germany and Russia” believe: “Value orientations are a relatively stable socially conditioned selective attitude of a person to the totality of material and spiritual public goods, cultural phenomena, which are considered as an object, goals and means that serve to satisfy the needs of an individual’s life” (“Youth of Germany and Russia.”
+Sociological Research.
 M., 1994).
-Each person is a carrier of certain values, they form a certain system on which a person’s behavior in a given situation largely depends
+Each person is a bearer of certain values, they form a certain system on which a person’s behavior in a given situation largely depends

 universal human values presuppose the preservation of the total spiritual experience.
 The shrines of the human race include, for example, the Socratic trinity of Truth, Goodness and Beauty.
 This triad is a historically established highest value.
-These absolutes reflect the wealth of the entire human race.
+These absolutes reflect the heritage of the entire human race.

 The concept of cultural norm.
-The concept of norm is connected with the concept of values.
-In order to treat other people, a person must adhere to some kind of relationship rules, have an idea of \u200b\u200bright and wrong behavior, how to show and restrain oneself.
-In the absence of such perceptions, concerted action cannot be achieved.
+Associated with the concept of values is the concept of norms.
+To deal with other people, a person must adhere to some rules of relationships, have an idea of right and wrong behavior, how to express and restrain oneself.
+In the absence of such ideas, concerted action cannot be achieved.
 Such general ideas that regulate people's behavior are developed in a particular culture and are called cultural norms.